Skip to content

 Life rarely ties up loose ends for us.
 Projects are abandoned, friendships fade, and decisions happen mid-sprint.
 Learn to move forward in the chaos, even if the ending feels incomplete.

-4. Dwelling Instead of Processing
+4. Dwelling instead of processing

 Rehearsing old hurts drains the bandwidth you need for new beginnings.
 Processing should be like exporting an old file, not running it in an endless loop in the background.